Posted on: May 05, 2021

 Persons with dementia often remember key accomplishments or successes, so a conversation card might suggest that we say, “You won the Nurse of the Year for the State of Illinois twice!
 That is an amazing achievement.
 Tell me more about that.”
 This could lead to an hour-long conversation about nursing and working in this healing profession (after all, “once a nurse, always a nurse!”)

 If you are caring for someone at home, create your own Conversation Starter card that can be used by any visiting professionals or if your family member needs to go to a medical appointment (or faces a hospitalization).
 This will facilitate communication and connection.

-For a copy of the Conversation Starter Card, contact your local Christian Horizons community.
+If you would like a copy of the Christian Horizons, Pathway Memory Support Conversation Starter Card, contact your local Christian Horizons community.